parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/eating-well.md

 - Sugar and fat – try to cut down on these.
 Include in moderation (unless recommended by your healthcare professional)
 - Fluid intake: aim for 6-8 glasses of non-alcoholic drinks per day for hydration (unless advised otherwise by your healthcare professional)

-_Find more details of the different food types, further down this page under the heading ‘Understanding food groups’._
+Find more details of the different food types, further down this page under the heading [Understanding food groups](#understanding-food-groups).

 ## Diet and medication